Macleans College: History

 The school is named after the MacLean family.
 Robert and Every Maclean immigrated to New Zealand from Scotland.
 The family farmed the areas of land located in Howick that is the school's current location, as well as the surrounding government controlled reserves.

 The school was opened in 1980 by then Governor General Sir David Beattie with an initial roll of 199 students.
 The first principal was Colin Prentice, who later became director of World Vision in New Zealand, followed by his deputy Allan McDonald in 1989.
 In 2000, upon McDonald's retirement, Byron J. Bentley, became principal.
+Since 2018, upon Bentley's retirement, Steven Hargreaves became the new principal, and has been serving the school ever since.

-In 2015, the school auditorium was renamed the 'Colin Prentice Auditorium' in honour of the late founding principal after his passing.
+In 2015, the school auditorium was renamed the 'Colin Prentice Auditorium' in honour of the late founding principal after his death.
 In 2017, Byron Bentley announced his retirement as principal.
 He stood as the longest serving principal of the school, governing for 18 years.
 An official student publication "The Collegian" launched in 2018.